AlisdairCP/ProjectOhros/README.md

 ## Gameplay:
 The game is an action-adventure game using a 2D format.
 The player takes control of Lila, a witch who is capable of both melee and magic abilities.
 These are to be used in both combat and adventure sections.

+### Moveset:

+#### Staff thrust:
+A melee attack where Lila thrusts her staff towards the enemy.
+Due to its magical properties, it is able to wipe out a human in a single touch.

+### Enemies:

+#### Agents:
+Health: 1.
+Damage: 1

+Description: Human opponents that have been hired by the government to exterminate any mages that appear in the city.

 ## Credits:

 ### Graphics: